Welcome to the Barbour County Alabama Genealogy & History Network website providing free information to genealogical and historical researchers.

 Birth Records - The Alabama Department of Public Health maintains records of births from 1908 to present.
 This was the year Alabama began keeping official birth records.
 You can obtain official copies of birth certificates by visiting the birth record page on their website and following the instructions.
 Since there are no official birth records before 1908 for births prior to that date you will need to determine birth information from census records, bible records, baptismal records, cemetery tombstones, etc.

 Death Records - The Alabama Department of Public Health maintains death records after 1908 on file.
 This was the year Alabama began keeping official death records.
 You can obtain official copies of death certificates by visiting the death record page on their website and following the instructions.
 Since there are no official death records before 1908 for deaths prior to that date you will need to determine death information from census records, bible records, funeral home records, cemetery tombstones, etc.

 Marriage Records - We have thousands of county marriage records on our county websites.
 These dates will assist you greatly in obtaining a copy of the original marriage license.
 The Alabama Department of Public Health can provide you with information for marriages that took place from 1936 to present by by visiting the marriage record page on their website and following the instructions.

 All existing county marriage records for any date not listed above (and for the dates listed above for that matter) may be obtained from the county's Probate Office in which the marriage was held.

 Divorce Records - The Alabama Department of Public Health maintains divorce records from 1950 to present.
 You can obtain official copies of devorce records by visiting the divorce record page on their website and following the instructions.
 Records for divorces occuring before 1950 may be obtained from the Circuit Clerk in the county where the divorce took place.

 Barbour County is located in the southeastern part of Alabama.

-For a list of Barbour County, ALabama Cemeteries, burial listings and more.
+For a list of Barbour County, Alabama Cemeteries, tombstone photos and more.